Layout Editor

 The Preview

-Section titled “The Preview”A watch-shaped preview shows roughly how your layout will look.
+Section titled “The Preview”A watch-shaped preview at the top of the editor shows roughly how your layout will look on your wrist.
 It matches your actual watch screen size — what you see is what you get.
+The preview shrinks automatically when you tap into a text field so the keyboard doesn’t cover your workspace, and restores on dismiss.

 Adding Devices

-- By type — All lights, all switches, all cameras
+- By type — All lights, all switches, all cameras, and so on — grouped into one tidy category tile each.

-- Smart pages — Auto-generated pages based on state (e.g., all lights that are on, all doors that are unlocked)
+- Smart Pages — Auto-generated pages based on rules (e.g., all lights currently on, all doors open).
+See Smart Pages.

 Arranging Tiles

 Section titled “Arranging Tiles”Drag tiles to rearrange.
-Resize by tapping a tile and adjusting its size.
+Resize by tapping a tile and adjusting the size stepper, or dragging the resize handles.

 Editing a Tile